hivdb/hivdb-cms/resources/cpr-release-notes.md

 Table listing the QA analysis results for each sequence and for each gene:

-a. **gene** - gene name (PR, RT or IN).
+1. **gene** - gene name (PR, RT or IN).
 RT, PR and IN sequences from the same individual will follow one another;
-b. **first pos** - the first amino acid position sequenced;
+2. **first pos** - the first amino acid position sequenced;
-c. **last pos** - the last amino acid position sequenced;
+3. **last pos** - the last amino acid position sequenced;
-d. **No. of stops, insertions/deletions and Xs** - the total number of stop codons + previously unpublished insertions/deletions + codons translated to X;
+4. **No. of stops, insertions/deletions and Xs** - the total number of stop codons + previously unpublished insertions/deletions + codons translated to X;
-e. **No. A3GF** - number of APOBEC3G/F hypermutations;
+5. **No. A3GF** - number of APOBEC3G/F hypermutations;
-f. **No. highly unusual** - number of highly unusual mutations;
+6. **No. highly unusual** - number of highly unusual mutations;
-g. **Sequence filtered** - a check mark if the sequence does not meet a sequence inclusion criteria;
+7. **Sequence filtered** - a check mark if the sequence does not meet a sequence inclusion criteria;
-h. **SDRM position excluded** - a list of SDRM positions excluded from counting as SDRMs if any;
+8. **SDRM position excluded** - a list of SDRM positions excluded from counting as SDRMs if any;
-i. **Mutation list** - the complete list of amino acid differences from the consensus reference sequence.
+9. **Mutation list** - the complete list of amino acid differences from the consensus reference sequence.
 Stop codons, insertions/deletions/Xs were indicated in color orange, APOBEC3G/F hypermutations in yellow, highly unusual mutations in gray, and SDRMs in red.

 ### Complete mutation list